-Nissan board may fail to select new chairman on Monday: Nikkei
+Nissan board unlikely to select new chairman on Monday: source

-TOKYO (Reuters) - Nissan Motor Co’s (7201.T) board may fail to select a chairman to succeed Carlos Ghosn as had been planned on Dec.
-17 after a panel tasked to choose a candidate was unable to agree on a nominee in a meeting held Thursday, the Nikkei reported.
+TOKYO (Reuters) - Nissan Motor Co’s (7201.T) board is unlikely to select a chairman to succeed Carlos Ghosn as had been expected on Dec.
+17 after a panel tasked to choose a candidate did not agree on a nominee in a meeting held Thursday, a source said.

-The panel of Nissan’s three external board members would continue their discussions, the business daily said.
-The panel could end up postponing their decision, which was to be put to the rest of the board on Monday, the report said.
+The panel of Nissan’s three external directors agreed on Thursday that more time was needed to decide on a candidate, according to two sources with knowledge of the matter.

+One of the sources said the external directors were likely to continue their discussions over the weekend but were not expected to recommend a candidate at Monday’s board meeting.

 Ghosn has been held in a Tokyo jail since he was arrested on Nov.
 19 on suspicion of conspiring to understate his pay by about half of the actual 10 billion yen ($88 million) awarded over five years from 2010.
 He was charged on Monday.